Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 Did you know that blogs are typically reader supported?
 So, buy me a hot chocolate!
 Or not!.

-I’m doing a “positioning drive” to make a couple of quick stops before entering Arkansas and Tennessee.
+I followed a “positioning drive” through Iowa, Missouri, and Illinois, making a couple of quick stops before entering Arkansas and Tennessee.
 My first day will take me near the St. Louis, MO, metro area.
-There’s the National Great Rivers Museum in Alton, IL, near there.
-I’ll visit there the following morning before departing to see Ste.
+There’s the National Great Rivers Museum in Alton, IL, not far from there.
+I visited there the following morning before departing to see Ste.
 Genevieve National Historic Park in Ste.
 Genevieve, MO, and on to Bytheville, AR.

 After a couple of stops in Blytheville and a few in Memphis, I’ll be on my way to see more of the actual Great River Road.
-I’ve seen Graceland in Memphis, but I may stop if I can fit it in.
+I’ve seen Graceland in Memphis, so I didn’t stop.
 My main target in Memphis is the National Civil Rights Museum, an NPS site.
+I also visited the Sun Studio in Memphis, where Elvis recorded his first album, putting him on the road to super-stardom!

-My plans include visiting a few places on the GRR before reaching Natchez, like the National Cold War Center in Blytheville, AR.
-After that stop, I’ll be in Memphis the next day.
+My plans included visiting a few places on the GRR before reaching Natchez, like the National Cold War Center in Blytheville, AR.
+After that stop, I made it to Memphis the next day.

 Want to see a shop for my road trip photos?
 You can have them printed as wall art or puzzles.
 They also work on coffee mugs, t-shirts and more!
 So, take a look.
 Maybe you'll see something you will like!